ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 Note that, the pre/post- processor scripts do not need to be bash scripts.
 They can be anything command-line executable that satisfies the scripts' interface.
 Run these scripts to get more details on the expected interface and functionality of the pre/post-processing scripts.

-We also provide pre-integrated third-party pre/post-processing software that can be invoked by using the `pre_process_nltk.sh` and  `post_process_nltk.sh` scripts.
-Please note that these have a richer interface than the dummy scripts.
+For convenience and the sake of example, we also provide pre-integrated third-party pre/post-processing software that can be invoked by using the `pre_process_nltk.sh` and  `post_process_nltk.sh` scripts.
+Please note that, these have a richer interface than the dummy scripts.
 Run them with no parameters to get more info.
+These two scripts require [python NLTK](http://www.nltk.org/) to be installed.
+At present `pre_process_nltk.sh`, with NLTK installed, supports languages such as: Dutch, Finnish, Greek, Polish, Spanish, Czech, English, French, Italian, Portuguese, Swedish, Danish, Estonian, German, Norwegian, Slovene, and Turkish.
+In case [Stanford Core NLP](http://stanfordnlp.github.io/CoreNLP/download.html) is also installed and the Chinese models jar is present, then `pre_process_nltk.sh` supports Chinese as well.
+Support for post processing, via `post_process_nltk.sh`, is twofold.
+For de-tokenization it is by default ensured for languages such as: English, French, Spanish, Italian, and Czech.
+True-casing is only supported for the languages with provided true-caser models.
+At present we support two true-caseing scripts: [`Moses`](https://github.com/moses-smt/mosesdecoder) and [`Truecaser`](https://github.com/nreimers/truecaser).
+Both of these are included in the distribution and are located under: `./scripts/text/truecaser`.
+Note that, the true-caser model training scripts are included in this distribution and are located the corresponding true-casing script folders:

+  * For Moses: `./scripts/text/truecaser/moses/`
+  * For Truecaser: `./scripts/text/truecaser/truecaser/`

 More details on these scripts will be provided in the next section.

 The content of the text processor configuration file is self explanatory and contains a significant amount of comments.
 When run with a properly formed configuration file, **bpbd-processor** gives the following output.
 Note the `-d info3` option ensuring additional information output during starting up and connecting to translation servers.